 After completing my bachelor’s degree in business administration and economics in Bochum, I took a gap year to gain work experience.
 I then did a master’s degree at the Technical University of Dortmund majoring in supply chain and corporate management, and including a semester abroad in Turkey at the University of Izmir.
 After my master’s degree I did an internship at a consulting firm, where I learned a lot about methods.

 How did you start your career at Bertelsmann?

 My studies were more general in nature, and that’s how I started my career – as an assistant to the management of Arvato.
 This position enabled me to see what careers can look like and the core areas available, as well as giving me an early opportunity to take on responsibility in meaningful projects.

 How would you describe your job to your grandmother?

-Arvato SCS Healthcare ships pharmaceuticals and medical devices to pharmacies and hospitals.
+Arvato Healthcare ships pharmaceuticals and medical devices to pharmacies and hospitals.
 Together with my teams, we ensure that these get to the right place at the right time in the right quantity and quality.
 I also see to it that we continually develop the range of our services – in close cooperation with our broad customer base.

 What makes your job exciting?